 DDD uses the Arizona Management System (AMS) to improve processes that benefit members and families.
 Process updates are identified and created with input from members, families, staff and providers.
 Projects are then conducted in select offices to test and measure the results.
-DDD will begin testing improved processes for Therapy Services in Spring 2019.
-Members served from the offices involved in this project will receive more details from their Support Coordinator.
+Members served from the offices involved in projects will receive more details from their Support Coordinator.

 - District West office - Avondale

 There are two process updates that are part of this project: